Android :: Server Socket Ports Connection Timeout Error

 My concern is that, right now, anyone can open a socket to my server and will be given a client connection.
 While we won't be passing sensitive data back and forth I don't want to allow just anyone to connect over and receive broadcast information, eat up my resources, and clog my server in general.
 The question is, how do I secure a server like this?
 Let's assume that I am running on port 25,000--can I set up some sort of SSL layer on that port and expect devices like the Android to be able to communicate over that port without any special protocols or jumping through hoops?
 I have considered asking the connecting clients to authenticate their user against our user database before being given a client connection, but that would require the passing of credentials in plain text over the network which I am not about to do.

+I am rather new to straight TCP communication from PHP and feel like I might just be missing something simple that allows for authentication on this level.
 Additional information: If I am able to get a valid username and password securely I would be using MySQL to validate the user and then accept/reject their connection based on the results of the query.

 Hi, i am very new to programming in java however have a lot of experience in .NET (c# & vb.net).
 I am trying to create a new instance of a serversocket class in eclipse IDE and when i type the following code it is giving me an "Unhandled exception type IOException" and i havent even tried to run the code yet!
 I dont understand how my code is exceptioning before runtime or what i can do to fix it.

 I want to make my phone communicate with computer with socket.
 I have try many kinds of source in internet.
 None of them works.
 The phone always display "HelloWorld <ActivityName>".
 Log.d() seems not work on my phone, because, I have used that, but nothing was printed.